Relocation (computing): DOS and 16-bit Windows

 Far pointers (32-bit pointers with segment:offset, used to address 20-bit 640 KB memory space available to DOS programs), which point to code or data within a DOS executable (EXE), do not have absolute segments, because the actual address of code or data depends on where the program is loaded in memory and this is not known until the program is loaded.

 Instead, segments are relative values in the DOS EXE file.
-These segments need to be corrected, when the executable has been loaded into memory.
+These segments need to be corrected when the executable has been loaded into memory.
 The EXE loader uses a relocation table to find the segments that need to be adjusted.

 Windows

 With 32-bit Windows operating systems, it is not mandatory to provide relocation tables for EXE files, since they are the first image loaded into the virtual address space and thus will be loaded at their preferred base address.

 For both DLLs and for EXEs which opt into address space layout randomization (ASLR), an exploit mitigation technique introduced with Windows Vista, relocation tables once again become mandatory because of the possibility that the binary may be dynamically moved before being executed, even though they are still the first thing loaded in the virtual address space.

 Windows executables can be marked as ASLR-compatible.
-The ability exits in Windows 8 and newer to enable ASLR even for applications not marked as compatible.
-To run successfully in this environment the relocation sections cannot be omitted by the compiler.
+The ability exists in Windows 8 and newer to enable ASLR even for applications not marked as compatible.
+To run successfully in this environment, the relocation sections cannot be omitted by the compiler.

 Unix-like systems

 The Executable and Linkable Format (ELF) executable and shared library format used by most Unix-like systems allows several types of relocation to be defined.

+Akin to the situation on Windows, libraries must be relocatable (contain position-independent code and accompanying tables) while executables are optionally made relocatable for ASLR.
+Relocatable executables are also known as position-independent executables.